syncfusion-content/maui-docs/MAUI/NavigationDrawer/Events.md

 ## DrawerToggled Event

-The `DrawerToggled` event triggered after a drawer is opened or closed.
-The event arguments are of type `ToggledEventArgs` and expose the following property:
+The `DrawerToggled` event is triggered after a drawer is opened or closed.
+The event arguments are of type `ToggledEventArgs`.
+Expose the following property:

 * `IsOpen`: This property indicates whether the drawer is opened or closed.